 - The PDU sessions of both UE-1 and UE-2 for the IMS voice service are managed by the same SMF.

-Editor's note: How to select the same SMF instance for IMS both UEs is FFS.

 - The IP address assigned to the UEs for the IMS Packet Data Unit (PDU) session is IPv6, implying no Network Address Translation (NAT) involvement (no Access Gateway (AGW) in the IMS media path).

-Editor's note: how does LI is implemented in case of no AGW is deployed onboard is FFS.
+- LI functionalities for UE-satellite-UE communication will be established at the UPF onboard.

+NOTE: the LI aspect when UPF onboard is used for UE-satellite-UE communication will be established by SA3 work group.

-During the establishment of the IMS PDU session of each UE, the SMF selects the UPF (PSA1) deployed on the ground.
+During the establishment of the IMS PDU session of each UE, a common SMF will be selected by the AMF. the SMF selects the UPF (PSA1) deployed on the ground.
 When UE-1 initiates an IMS voice call with UE-2, the common SMF inserts the UPF deployed on the satellite as the Uplink Control Layer (UL CL) and Packet Switching Area (PSA2) for UE-1 and UE-2 individually.
 The voice Real-time Transport Protocol (RTP) packets are then locally switched in the UPF deployed on the satellite, as illustrated in Figure 6.29.1-1.

 Figure 6.29.1-1: IMS signalling and RTP path with only UPF onboard

 6.29.2 Procedures

-Editor's note: how this solution can apply to roaming UEs is FFS.

-Editor's note: how does the UE-satellite-UE communication link work if the serving satellite changes or at least one UE moves out of the serving satellite's coverage is FFS.
+6.29.2.1 Procedure of a common SMF selection

+Figure 6.29.2.1-1:Procedure of SMF selection

+For UE-1:

+UE-1 sends PDU session establishment request to the AMF and points out the PDU session is for IMS service.
+RAN will include the ULI when forwarding the NAS request.

+When the AMF receives the PDU session request, the AMF will do the SMF selection.
+Under the following conditions, the AMF will select a common SMF for further UE-satellite-UE communication preparation:

+- the PDU session is for establishing an IMS service

+- the UE is connected to the network via a satellite that has both gNB and UPF onboard

+As defined in clause 6.3.2 of TS 23.501 [x], the selection of SMF can either be done be locally configured at AMF, or can be done via NRF discovery.
+With NRF discovery, the AMF will include the satellite ID, Global RAN Node ID, cell ID, RAT type, PDU session requested DNN (i.e. IMS) to ensure a same SMF will be selected.

+3-7.
+Step 3-21 as defined in clause 4.3.2.2.1 of TS 23.501 [x].
+A ground UPF will be selected for the IMS PDU session.

+8. UE-1’s IMS PDU session’s path is UE-1- gNB (satellite) – UPF (ground)

+For UE-2, the same procedures 1-7 are executed, where a common SMF will be selected for the IMS PDU session.
+A ground UPF will be selected for the IMS PDU session.
+The ground UPF can be the same as UE-1 or not.

+6.29.2.2 Procedure of switching the call to UE-satellite-UE communication link

-Figure 6.29.2-1:Procedures of activation of UE-satellite-UE communication during IMS call
+Figure 6.29.2.2-1:Procedures of activation of UE-satellite-UE communication during IMS call